 The commercially bottled bagoong, in my personal experience, is better.
 It’s usually marketed as bagoong guisado and is ready to use.
 This saves you time since the bagoong is pre-cooked and flavorful that helps building the taste of the dish.

 How to make Binagoongan

-Once the pork is tender, drain the water and set aside.
-Heat oil in a deep pan and fry aubergine until a bit wilted then remove and set aside.
-Saute onion and garlic then add the pork and cook for a few minutes.
-Pour in the shrimp paste and stir to coat the meat.
+Add water the cover the pan with lid and simmer for 7-10 minutes or until pork is fork tender.
 Tip in the green chilis and stir then cover to simmer.
-Lastly, add the cooked aubergine and stir in to distribute.
+Lastly, add the fried eggplant and stir in to distribute.
 Wait for 3-5 minutes and voila!
 It’s ready to serve.
 I highly recommend eating it with steamed rice.